-EQUITONE panels may be used in all Australia corrosion zones provided that all system components, including support frame, flashings and fixings, are of adequate corrosion resistance appropriate for the project location.
-Corrosion zones are detailed in AS 4312 and ISO 9223.
-Based on an independent assessment, EQUITONE and its proprietary flashings, fixings may be used in corrosion zones up to and including C5.
-In C5 corrosion zone, UNI Screw with the additional marine and coastal protective coating shall be used.
+EQUITONE panels may be used in all New Zealand corrosion zones provided that all system components, including support frame, flashings and fixings, are of adequate corrosion resistance appropriate for the project location.
+Based on an independent assessment, EQUITONE and its proprietary flashings, fixings may be used in all New Zealand corrosion zones of B, C, D, and E (or up to and including C5 corrosion zone as defined in ISO 9223).
+In corrosion zone E (or C5), UNI Screw with the additional marine and coastal protective coating shall be used.

-It is the responsibility of the project designer or engineer to ensure the project is designed in accordance with the NCC requirements for corrosion resistance, and that EQUITONE system is appropriate for the intended application.
+It is the responsibility of the project designer or engineer to ensure the project is designed in accordance with the relevant requirements of the NZS 3604, AS/NZS 2728, NZBC E2/AS1 and any applicable regulations and standards, and that EQUITONE system is appropriate for the intended application.
 Ensure all façade components including capping and flashings are designed according to the project wind and corrosion category.